topple/Topple-Website/sites/all/modules/async_command/README.txt

 For the Drupal server, you'll write a Drupal module for user interaction.
 You need "async_command_create_command()" to issue async commands.
 You can use the default Views to display commands execution history.

-For the computation server, you can write 3rd party programs by extending "org.drupal.project.async_command.GenericDrupalApp".
+For the computation server, you can write 3rd party programs by extending "org.drupal.project.async_command.Druplet".
 This class provides basic functions to read Drupal system variables, read commands stored {async_command} table, and so on.
 (TODO: More documentation on how to program with Async Command)

 To use the Java libraries in languages other than Jython/JRuby/Groovy/Java, please refer to JSR 223 (http://download.oracle.com/javase/6/docs/technotes/guides/scripting/index.html)